CityofSantaMonica/mds-provider/fake/README.md

 ### `[OPTIONS]`

-Customize data generation by appending any combination of the following OPTIONS to the above command:
+Customize data generation by appending any combination of the following to the above command:

 ```
 --boundary          Path (within the container) or URL to a .geojson file